Staffwerke/vm-babysitter/README.md

     --restart=unless-stopped
     vm-babysitter
 ```
+The command above involves, to autostart some domains and ignore others, the ability to replicate domains onto remote endpoints, backups compression, a mirror at the local network, and specific rentention policies for each endpoint.

 ## Backups Rotation and Retention Policy:

-Backup rotation is managed via env var `MAX_BACKUPS_PER_CHAIN` and has effect on both the local backup and the mirror if set.
+Backup rotation is managed via env var `MAX_BACKUPS_PER_CHAIN` and has effect on both the local backup and the mirror, if set.

 Everytime virtnbdbackup runs, a new checkpoint is added to the backup chain.
-This variable allows to set an upper limit so the backup chain can archived and replaced by a new one.
-It can be set according to your actual needs, and how often is the backup schedule (the more the often, the more checkpoints should be allowed.)
+This variable allows to set an upper limit so the backup chain can be archived and replaced by a new one.
+It can be tunned according to your actual needs, and depending on how often is the backup schedule (ideally, the more often, the more checkpoints should be allowed.)

 Retention policy is managed by env vars `LOCAL_BACKUP_CHAINS_TO_KEEP` for backups archived locally and `RSYNC_BACKUP_CHAINS_TO_KEEP` for their mirror counterparts, when set.

-Everytime a backup chain is rotated, it's saved renaming the folder with a very specific timestamp corresponding to the oldest modified file into the backup sub-folder.
-The number of archived backup chains per domain will be kept up to the value set on these variables, deleting the oldest ones.
+Everytime a backup chain is rotated, folder becomes renamed with a (very specific) timestamp corresponding to the oldest modified file into the entire backup sub-folder.
+The number of archived backup chains per domain will be kept up to the value set on these variables, deleting the older ones.

 Then, a mirror can contain (ideally) more archived backups than the local pool.